Exterior of UMMC's South Entrance

 Medical Inpatient Units

-There are 10 medical teams at UMMC, including 4 general medical services, an ID service, 2 MICU Teams, 1 CCU/Telemetry Team, an Advanced Heart Failure Service, and a Cancer Center Service (leukemia and hematologic malignancies).
-Teams are structured with the senior resident as team leader supervising interns, subinterns and third year medical students.
+Teams are structured with the senior resident as team leader supervising interns, sub-interns and third year medical students.
 Attending rounds are held daily.

 General Medicine and Med-ID Teams

-A fully staffed 7-day/week Night Team System covers all the floor teams.
-Interns and residents on general medicine and ID services take admissions using a "drip method" with their last admission at 6 pm so that residents can leave by 9 PM and have 8-10 hours off between duty shifts.
+A fully staffed, seven-day-per-week Night Team System covers all the floor teams.
 Nocturnists and intensivists are present throughout the night shifts and assist with patient care and supervision.

 MICU, CCU and Advanced Heart Failure Teams